1st1/async_pep/pep-async.rst

 expressions from it, it would become a regular python function, and all code that depends on it, including ``important()`` will be broken.
 To mitigate this issue a decorator similar to ``@asyncio.coroutine`` has to be introduced.

-Also, async/await is not a new concept in programming languages.
-C# has had it for years, and there are proposals to add them in JavaScript and C++.

 Why "async def"